 Watering your plants a maximum of once per week is a great rule of thumb for beginning plant owners.
 This helps you to not water your plant too much and you'll learn over time if your plant needs more of less water.
 Watering more than once per week is quite rare though, so stick to a maximum of once per week.

 It's also important to give your plant time to absorb the moisture.
 If you've watered your drooping plant, it won't go back to normal right away.
 This is not a sign that you haven't watered your plant enough, it's simply a sign that it still needs to absorb the moisture.
 Give your plant at least 6 hours to absorb the moisture and you'll see it goes right back to what it used to look like.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Sep 4, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Sep 4, 2021